Freed-Wu/njustthesis/README.md

 ## Reference

-- [thuthesis](https://github.com/tuna/thuthesis) May be the best thesis template of China.
+- [thuthesis](https://github.com/tuna/thuthesis) May be the best thesis template among all Chinese theses.
 Any one can learn something from it.
 Such as literate programming, separation of content and presentation, etc.